Nexmo/nexmo-developer/_tutorials/voice-alerts.md

 ⚓ Creating a call
 ## Teach Your Application to "Speak"

 When a human is connected to your application by phone, you control what the human hears with Nexmo Call Control Objects (NCCOs).
-These can be used for both incoming and outgoing calls - once the call is in progress, it doesn't make much different which it was.
+These can be used for both incoming and outgoing calls - once the call is in progress, it doesn't make much difference which it was.

 When a call is made to the number we linked to it earlier.
 Nexmo will make a request to the `answer_url` that you configured in the application and will expect the response to be an array of NCCOs.